 Tucked away in a hilly corner of Anderson County, on the western edge of the Inner Bluegrass Region, Lovers Leap rewards its guests with stunning views and award-winning wines.
 A large show room with vaulted ceiling accommodates wine tastings and special events.
 A long covered porch overlooks the vineyards and entices guests to linger and unwind.

-Open Tuesday through Saturday, all year.
+Tours by appointment Tuesday through Saturday, all year.

 30 miles west of Lexington.